top of page

 playing some outstanding classical music to make it the perfect soundtrack to your Sunday morning

-Handel: Music for the Royal Fireworks in D Bourree – a lively French dance to start our show
+Handel: Music for the Royal Fireworks in D Overture – a festive, jubilant piece to herald the new year

 Listen again via the Latest Shows page